ilikescience/mhs11/src/assets/writing/album-art.md

 Steinweiss was prophetic: His colorful compositions sold records. *Newsweek* reported that sales of Bruno Walter's recording of Beethoven's "Eroica" symphony increased 895% with its new Steinweiss cover.” [^2]

-{% image "/images/albumart-7.jpg" "" "Steinweiss' cover art for Columbia's recording of Beethoven's <i>Eroica</i>" %}
+{% image "/images/albumart-7.jpg" "An illustrated album cover" "Steinweiss' cover art for Columbia's recording of Beethoven's <i>Eroica</i>" %}

 ## The challenger: Reid Miles